jiang18/slemm/docs/options.md

 - CSV file with a header line
 - Required
 - The first column must list individual IDs, and each of the following columns lists phenotypes for a trait.
+- If phenotypes are deregressed EBVs, an additional column of 1/r^2-1 may be available for each trait, where r^2 is the reliability of individual EBVs for that trait.
 ### Genotype file format
 - PLINK bed/bim/fam files
 - Required